inventaire/inventaire-wiki/FAQ.md

 <!-- LANG:EN, title="Frequently Asked Questions"-->
+Work in progress: your help at documenting the following issues is welcome!

 * [[How to create an account]]
 * [[How to add a book to my inventory]]